-Chickens today are spoiled beyond belief when compared to Grandmas’ hens.
+When talking about the history of chickens, the chickens today are spoiled beyond belief compared to Grandmas’ hens.

-Hens of the past (1900s) had no regular access to basic commodities such as water and feed- this severely limited their egg laying rate and also the size which they grew.
+Hens of the past (1900s) had no regular access to essential commodities such as water and feed- this severely limited their egg-laying rate and also the size which they grew.

-Today we are going to take a look back at the Humble Homestead Hen over the years and see how her lot has improved.
+Today, we will look back at the Humble Homestead Hen over the years and see how her lot has improved.

 1920-1930: The Age of the Broiler Industry

 In 1923, Mrs Wilmer Steele of Delaware raised 500 chicks intended for meat birds.

 Her enterprise did so well, that by 1926 she bought a broiler house with capacity for 10,000 birds.
 She is considered to be the pioneer of the commercial broiler industry.

 - This was the beginning of confined housing for birds and ‘industrial’ status for broilers.

 - Cage systems of keeping hens was introduced in California.